TeamSpaceFSA/friend-finder-web-app/README.md

 ## Settings and support

 The last item on the right of the nav bar is the settings gear.
-It expands to provide a link to an "about us" page, a suggestions page, and a help page with an FAQ.
+It expands to provide a link to an "about us" page, a suggestions page where you can directly send us suggestions about the app, and a help page with an FAQ.
 Critically, the logout button is also positioned here.

 <img width="465" alt="image" src="https://user-images.githubusercontent.com/59670286/208030641-239ac220-67e0-4c46-baea-4ee60b7f0653.png">